Addison-Stavlo/Data-Structures/Data_Structures_Questions.md

 ## Binary Search Tree

-1. What is the runtime complexity of `insert`?
+1. What is the runtime complexity of `insert`? assuming even probability distribution of insertion objects, log(n).
+    can make worst-case inputs to force this to be O(n)

-2. What is the runtime complexity of `contains`?
+2. What is the runtime complexity of `contains`? assuming even probability distribution of insertion objects, log(n).
+    can make worst-case inputs to force this to be O(n)

-3. What is the runtime complexity of `get_max`?
+3. What is the runtime complexity of `get_max`? assuming even probability distribution of insertion objects, log(n).
+    can make worst-case inputs to force this to be O(n)

 ## Heap